 Because, of course, after awhile some of those deputies - men the Moores have known all their lives - start showing up for castoff items.
 And this time they come armed.
 And they don't take castoff items anymore but property that has meaning and value to the Moores.
 And those in Harlowe that don't give freely?
 Certain accidents start being reported.
 A car crash.
 A shooting.
 A missing child.
 And the accidents always somehow get mentioned when John Moore tells Dunsmore and his deputies that no, this time is the last time, he has nothing left to give.
 But he does.
 He realizes he may have more to give than he'd ever thought.

-Simply and strongly told, the kind of book you don't want to stop reading because there is such a sense of place and time and character and most of all, story, The Auctioneer unfolds slowly, with the tiniest hint of menace, with the seeds of destruction sown in the very first pages.
-This is a mainstream thriller that touches on the brutal and uncomfortable fact that some victims give themselves piece by piece, bit by bit, to their tormentors, all the while refusing to see their complicity in their own inevitable doom.
+Simply and strongly told, it's the kind of book you don't want to stop reading because there is such a sense of place and time and character and most of all, story.
+The Auctioneer unfolds slowly, with the tiniest hint of menace, with the seeds of destruction sown in the very first pages.
+Even with its unobtrusive sociopolitical allegory - which I can take or leave - this is a mainstream thriller that actually thrills, while touching on the brutal and uncomfortable fact that some victims give themselves piece by piece, bit by bit, to their tormentors, all the while refusing to see their complicity in their own inevitable doom.